wintechis/sparqledit/README.md

 # SPARQL_edit

 v0.2: **L**iteral **EDIT**ing with **SPARQL** (Ledit-SPARQL)
+v0.3: **SPARQLview** manager
+v0.4: **SPARQLview** manager + **Solid** integration

 ## SPARQL_edit is a Web app that facilitates the editing of RDF literal values in a Knowledge Graph

+SPARQL_edit manages so-called "SPARQL views", simple configuration objects that define how to load a table of values from a Knowledge Graph.
+For each view, SPARQL_edit allows you to edit literal values in the table.

 SPARQL_edit executes user-defined [SPARQL SELECT query](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/) and shows the results in a table.
 The result table displays literals as editable input fields where the user can simply change the value.
 When the changes are saved, SPARQL_edit automatically creates a [SPARQL Update query](https://www.w3.org/TR/sparql11-update/) and executes it.
 There are, however, some restrictions for the generation of the update query.
 This relates to the _database view update problem_.